One vine day: Thai wine sisters take aim at booze monopoly | Malay Mail

 As Nikki tastes their recent batch of Syrah grapes kept in imported barrels, she says the challenges to start were numerous.
 Now, they are working to stay on top.

-“It’s our passion — we like it so we do it,” she says. — AFP
+“It’s our passion — we like it so we do it,” she says. — AFP-Relaxnews